AndreaCitrolo/ai-project-orchestrator/examples/initiatives/0001-user-authentication/README.md

 Review this example to understand:
 - How to structure initiative PRDs
 - How to organize tasks into groups
-- How to document progress
+- How tasks.prd serves as single source of truth
+- How [START: ] and [END: ] markers track initiative lifecycle
 - How to handle dependencies
 - How to enable parallel work